cambiegroup/flowchem/docs/add_device/add_to_flowchem.md

 You might need to reinstall flowchem from the repository you have introduced changes to with `pip install .`.
-If you are developing new code, to avoid the need of re-installing the package after every change of the source code you can install flowchem in [development mode](https://setuptools.pypa.io/en/latest/userguide/development_mode.html) with `pip install -e .` and every change o the source will be reflected immediately.
+If you are developing new code, to avoid the need of re-installing the package after every change of the source code you can install flowchem in [development mode](https://setuptools.pypa.io/en/latest/userguide/development_mode.html) with `pip install -e .` and every change of the source will be reflected immediately.
 :::

 As you can see, in the console output, our device was initialized but there is still no component associated with it, so